-19 Dec PART 2 : When a Coach Approach is the Wrong Way To Go
+19 Dec When a Coach Approach Is the Wrong Way to Go: Part Two

 As we discussed in part one of this post, there are certain conditions that exist that enhance a leader’s success in using a coach approach.
 But because a leader is first and foremost responsible to deliver organizational results through team members, it still remains that coaching is not always the most proper approach for a leaders.

 When the agenda is the organizations’ vs the coachees – be directive.

 Every time the leader is in a driver position, conveying instructions, requesting changes, informing of the direction, asking for more.
 In such cases, it has to be very clear in the mind of the leader that the agenda is the organization’s not the coachee’s.
 In such cases, we are not coaching (curious and serving), we are leading, directing.
 We might be trusting, but we are serving the organization, not the team members.

 When performance doesn’t meet expectations – make a request.